Kirk Dunn: Stitched Glass

-Reimagining knitting as a large-scale installation practice, Dunn created "Stitched Glass" a work instigated by Nataley Nagy, past Executive Director of the Textile Museum of Canada (current Executive Director of the Kelowna Art Gallery), who encouraged Dunn to pursue "exhibition art" with his knitting.
+Dunn created "Stitched Glass", a work instigated by Nataley Nagy, past Executive Director of the Textile Museum of Canada (current Executive Director of the Kelowna Art Gallery), who encouraged Dunn to pursue "exhibition art" with his knitting.
 As a result, Dunn developed the concept for three 5' x 9' "tapestries," or knitted panels, designed in the style of religious stained-glass windows.
 It was shortly after 9/11, and Dunn had been struggling with the contentious relationship between the Abrahamic Faiths – Judaism, Christianity, and Islam – so, he decided to "explore the commonalities and the conflicts of the three faiths by pulling the medieval art form of stained glass into the present, and combining it with the accessible craft of knitting – and by employing these two art forms – that ironically don't use words – to provoke a conversation of nuance and colour about how the faiths are relating to one another."
-Thus, "Stitched Glass" was a response to a creative prompt from Nagy, but also to what Dunn saw happening in the world around him.

 Dunn was awarded an Ontario Arts Council Chalmers Foundation Fellowship to support the work on "Stitched Glass" in 2003, and he began working on the project in 2004.
 Although he estimated in his grant application that the whole project from beginning to end would take approximately ten months, it took him fifteen years to complete.

 The Toronto Star's Tara Deschamps describes the piece as "composed of about 100 pounds of knitting and $10,000 of yarn," which is "sprinkled with religious symbols including the Star of David, the Kaaba, the burning bush, a dove and a menorah."

 Dunn's "Stitched Glass" creation caught the attention of filmmakers Ian Daffern and Omar Majeed, who created a documentary about the project, entitled Stitched Glass – The Documentary.
-Produced by Idfactory, edited by Jay Wolting, cinematography by Curry Leamen, Daniel Everitt Lock, Hernan Morris, Gisela Restrepo, and Andy Wolting, and music by Scott Haynes and Jenny Mitchell of Bird City, the film premiered at the 39th edition of The International Festival of Films on Art (Le FIFA) in Montreal, March 16th-28th, 2021, and was nominated for Best Documentary Arts/Culture at the 2021 Yorkton Film Festival, and for Best Short Documentary at the 2021 Short Encounters International Film Festival.
+Produced by Idfactory, the film premiered at the 39th edition of The International Festival of Films on Art (Le FIFA) in Montreal, March 16–28, 2021, and was nominated for Best Documentary Arts/Culture at the 2021 Yorkton Film Festival, and for Best Short Documentary at the 2021 Short Encounters International Film Festival.
 It also screened at the Forest City Film Festival in London, Ontario in October 2021 where it won the Best Short Documentary Award.

 Filmmaker Todd Witham made Threads of Abraham, another documentary film about Dunn and his "Stitched Glass" project.
-An abridged version of this film can be found on YouTube, and it provides lecture footage and insights into the process and themes prevalent in Dunn's work.
+An abridged version of this film on YouTube provides lecture footage and insights into the process and themes prevalent in Dunn's work.